theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/buddhism/part-2/index.md

 ---
 layout: base.njk
-title: "Buddhism"
+title: "Buddhist Afterlife Path — The Bodhisattva Vow, Compassion, and the Clear Light"
-description: "Part II of the Afterlife Scrolls: the path of compassion, from the Bodhisattva’s vow to the clear light of emptiness."
+description: "Part II of the Afterlife Scrolls: the path of compassion, the Bodhisattva’s vow, the six perfections, and the radiant Clear Light at the threshold of liberation."
 excerpt: "You passed through the Bardo, saw the wheel of becoming, and glimpsed the Clear Light.
 This page descends into compassion’s fire, the Bodhisattva vow, and the fierce path of a seeker."
 tier: initiate